Deolabest/Testimonial-Grid-Section/README.md

-This is my solution for the Testimonial Grid Section.
+This is my solution for the Testimonial Grid Section Challenge on Frontend Mentor.